Kullsno2/Kullsno2.github.io/_posts/blog/2018-02-12-how-to-git-part-2.md

 ## What is a Fork

-Forks in github are used for inter repository colloboration.After forking and improving the code , a pull request is made and the owner of the original repository accepts the pull request and the new changes are reflected in his code.
+Forks in github are used for inter repository collaboration.After forking and improving the code , a pull request is made and the owner of the original repository accepts the pull request and the new changes are reflected in his code.

 A fork is a copy of a repository.
 Forking a repository allows you to freely experiment with changes without affecting the original project.Most commonly, forks are used to either propose changes to someone else's project or to use someone else's project as a starting point for your own idea.